 One of the most notable landmarks within the park is the Observation Tower, completed in 1930.
 It’s located at the park’s highest point, with fruit and nut trees planted around the base to attract wildlife.
 After climbing the stairs, visitors can delight in the beautiful views of the capital city and mountains.

 You can enjoy many activities at the park, whether you want to hike, bike, play soccer, go sledding, or frolic in the beautiful weather.
 There are also plenty of picnic tables for relaxing and enjoying the surrounding nature.
-In the winter, the winter skiing trails are popular with locals and tourists alike.
+Winter skiing trails are popular with locals and tourists in the winter.

 If you want to let your kids run free or you want to play a game of ultimate frisbee, the lawn at the New Shelter Pavilion is perfect.
 The last section of the park, Seven Fireplaces, is more secluded in a hidden glen.